GitxsanimaxName | Witsuwit'en Name | Common Name | Scientific Name |

 Healthy, well-connected stream networks within the Bulkley River watershed support thriving populations of migratory and resident fish.
 In turn, these fish provide the continued sustenance, cultural, and ceremonial needs of the Wet’suwet’en and Gitxsan peoples, as they have since time immemorial.
 First Nations, residents, and visitors to the watershed work together for environmental stewardship to clarify, implement, and assess the effectiveness of actions to mitigate the negative effects of aquatic barriers, improving the resiliency of the stream network for the benefit and appreciation of all.

-The Bulkley River watershed comprises parts of the traditional territories of two matrilineal nations:
+The Bulkley River watershed is located in parts of the traditional territories of two matrilineal nations:

 Focal Species